willfindlay/4109-midterm-practice/practice.md

 Using this hash function, illustrate why it does not satisfy any of the properties that a cryptographic hash function might have (pre-image resistance, second pre-image resistance, collision resistance).

+- pre-image resistance is not there because 4 maps uniquely to 0, etc.
+- given one output, it's trivial to find another input that maps to it
+- collisions occur all over the place on the output

 37. Describe the padding scheme outlined in class (and discussed in the textbook).

+- pad with (block length - number of bytes) block length - number of bytes times
+- if we have a perfect match, add one block and pad with block length block length times

 38. What is ciphertext stealing?
 Why would we want to employ this?
 How does it work when using CBC-mode for a block cipher?

+- ciphertext stealing in CBC is when you
+    - pad with all 0's
+    - encrypt as normal
+    - at the end, swap last two blocks
+    - strip off the end of the new last block the number of bits you padded
+- it eliminates the overhead related to padding

 39. Given the ciphertext "YOUCANTDECRYPTME", encrypted using the one-time-pad, what is the corresponding plaintext?

-If the key was sufficiently random, this should be pretty much impossible to do by hand.
+- If the key was sufficiently random, this should be pretty much impossible to do by hand.
-If we were somehow able to intercept the secret key or had sufficient computational resources available, things would be different.
-Another thing to bear in mind is that if the key is shorter than the plaintext, we can potentially use clever frequency analysis and factoring techniques to help determine the key.
+- If we were somehow able to intercept the secret key or had sufficient computational resources available, things would be different
+- Another thing to bear in mind is that if the key is shorter than the plaintext, we can potentially use clever frequency analysis and factoring techniques to help determine the key.

-However, as it stands, this is pretty much a trick question.
+- However, as it stands, this is pretty much a trick question.